Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei: Results

-The comparison of the rapidity distribution of $\mathit{K}^{\,0}_S$ mesons to the average of rapidity distributions for $\mathit{K^+}$ and $\mathit{K^-}$ mesons is presented in Fig.~\ref{fig:y_75comp}.
-The rapidity $y$ is a relativistic generalization of the particle's longitudinal velocity $v_{L}$, along the direction of the incoming nuclei: where $c$ is the speed of light.
-In this Letter, we define rapidity in the collision center-of-mass system and positive $y$ corresponds to the direction of the Ar nucleus.
+The comparison of the rapidity distribution of $\mathit{K}^{0}_S$ mesons to the average of rapidity distributions for $\mathit{K^+}$ and $\mathit{K^-}$ mesons is presented in Fig.~\ref{fig:y_75comp}.
+The rapidity $y$ is a relativistic generalization of the particle velocity along the direction of the incoming nuclei.
+We calculate rapidity in the nucleon-nucleon collision center-of-mass system, and positive $y$ corresponds to the direction of the Ar nucleus.